 To get started, look for a system that streamlines your communication and gets rid of the need to constantly oversee teammates.

 We suggest you try out our fully customizable team task management template.
-It’ll help you better organize your work and improve your collaboration, and yes, end the practice of micromanaging.
+It’ll help you better organize your work, improve your collaboration, and yes, end the practice of micromanaging.